pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 title: "What is the difference between a Data Scientist and a Data Analyst?"
 date: 2018-08-21
 tags: [Classification, Python, Naive Bayes]
-excerpt: "A model that predicts the role from just the job description."
+excerpt: "A model that predicts the position title from just the job description."
 mathjax: true
 ---